jgrayson-apl/OoklaSpeedtest/README.md

 | **source_longitude** | longitude location value (WGS 84) |
 | **source_longitude** | latitude location value (WGS 84)  |

-Please note that the maximum distance threshold is a configuration parameter (part of the ), **NOT** a URL parameter.
+Please note that the maximum distance threshold is set in the app configuration (part of the _questionValue_ parameter), **NOT** a URL parameter.

 | CONFIGURATION PARAMETER NAME | VALIDATION USAGE           | DEFAULT    |
 |-----------------------------:|----------------------------|------------|